 Note 2: We now know why the mix works so well, not only on the foliage, but also in the soil.
 The ingredients are a well balanced blend of nutrients and food for both beneficial fungi and bacteria.

 Garrett Juice Concentrate: Mix the following: 1 gallon of compost tea or liquid humate, 1 pint liquid seaweed, 1 pint apple cider vinegar, and 1 pint molasses.
 To make Garrett Juice Plus add 1 pint fish hydrolysate.
-Use 1½ cups per gallon of water for the spray.
+Use 2 oz. of this concentrate per gallon of water for foliar spraying.

 Potting soil – as opposed to native soil, loam, dirt or landscaper’s soil – is what should be used in pots - no matter what the crop.
 Potting soil should be light weight.
 I do not recommend peat moss potting soils.
 Peat moss is anti-microbial.
 Microbes don’t grow well in it.
 That’s just the opposite of what we want.
 Peat moss is excellent for storing bulbs or shipping food or other perishable material that would otherwise decay.
 Potting soil should not be sterile as some recommend, but alive and dynamic.
 It should be light, loose, well aerated, fertile, full of microorganisms and have the ability to stimulate quick and sustained growth.